There are more American female politicians out there than ever before. That’s true for the rest of the world as well.

 But, who are the top women in power?
 And, who are up and coming?
 Read on to find out.

-Obviously, there’s no better place to start than with Madam Vice President-Elect, Kamala Harris.
+Obviously, there’s no better place to start than with Madam Vice President, Kamala Harris.

 At 56 years of age, she is a true force in politics.
-Since being elected to the office of Vice President alongside President-elect Joe Biden, she will be the first female VP of the United States and the highest-ranking female elected official in American history.
+Since being elected to the office of Vice President alongside President-elect Joe Biden, is the first female VP of the United States and the highest-ranking female elected official in American history.

 Her new position will also make her the first Black person and first South Asian person to serve as a U.S. Vice President.

 She previously served as California’s Attorney General, and attended Howard University and University of California, Hastings.